 - 6) Tusq Thumbpicks By GraphTech

 However, I had never found the need or the desire to try using a thumb pick.
 Naturally, I found myself with a lot of questions surrounding the thumb pick before I started.

 So, I decided to answer a few of these frequently asked questions about thumb picks.
 Furthermore, I will be reviewing and discussing some of the best thumbs picks for a guitar that I have used.

 What Are Thumb Picks?

-Thumb picks attach around your thumb which relieves your index finger of having to hold onto the pick (like your normally would have to using a regular pick).
+Thumb picks attach around your thumb which relieves your index finger of having to hold onto the pick (like you normally would have to use a regular pick).
 This enables the guitar player to be able to play multiple strings at one time.